 To negative people, life sucks.

 While we sometimes associate critical people as negative people, I want to highlight that they’re not always the same.
 Critical people have a tendency to criticize, at times even insult, others.
 Critical people can be sarcastic and tactless, often stepping on people’s toes.
-On the other hand, negative people may not necessarily be critical toward others.
-What they carry is a pessimistic and self-defeatist attitude toward life.
+On the other hand, negative people may not necessarily be critical towards others.
+What they carry is a pessimistic and self-defeatist attitude towards life.